SarahTamayao/instagram-5/README.md

  -  Style the login page to look like the real Instagram login page.
  -  Style the feed to look like the real Instagram feed.

 <img src='https://github.com/rigrergl/instagram/blob/main/ezgif.com-video-to-gif-3.gif' title='Video Walkthrough' width='300' alt='Video Walkthrough' />
 <img src='https://github.com/rigrergl/instagram/blob/main/ezgif.com-video-to-gif.gif' title='Video Walkthrough' width='300' alt='Video Walkthrough' />
+ - User can like a post and see number of likes for each post in the post details screen.
+ - Run your app on your phone and use the camera to take the photo
 <img src='https://github.com/rigrergl/instagram/blob/main/refresh.gif' title='Video Walkthrough' width='300' alt='Video Walkthrough' />
+ - Pull to refresh

 GIF created with [Kap](https://getkap.co/).